mistval/kotoba/README.md

 npm start
 ```

 The API will start on port 80 and the React dev server will start on port 3001.
+Note: after you login, if you are redirected back to `localhost/dashboard` and it just says `Cannot GET /`, then use the address bar to navigate to `localhost:3001/dashboard` and you should be logged in.

 ### Worker process